rrwick/August-2019-consensus-accuracy-update/README.md

 ### Genome and reads

-I chose to not use the same test read set we used in our previous study as it was from an R9.4 flowcell and getting a bit out of date.
+I chose to not use the same test read set we used in our previous study as it was from an R9.4 flowcell and getting a bit out-of-date.
 I instead chose a different _Klebsiella pneumoniae_ isolate that we recently sequenced as part of a barcoded run on an R9.4.1 flowcell.

 This particular genome (named 67K) is not yet publicly available as it's part of a larger study that's in progress.
 It will be shared when that study is released.
-I chose this genome because it had a high yield of ONT reads and high quality Illumina reads which enabled a clean hybrid assembly to use as a ground truth for sequence accuracy.
+I chose this genome because it had a high yield of ONT reads and high-quality Illumina reads which enabled a clean hybrid assembly to use as a ground truth for sequence accuracy.

-There were over 1 Gbp of total reads for this genome, an excessive amount, so I used [Filtlong](https://github.com/rrwick/Filtlong) to choose a high-quality subset of 100× depth (\~530 Mbp).
+There were over 1 Gbp of total reads for this genome (an excessive amount) so I used [Filtlong](https://github.com/rrwick/Filtlong) to choose a high-quality subset of 100× depth (\~530 Mbp).
 This refined read set contained 14,979 reads with a nice N50 of \~38 kbp.

 ### Pipeline